rhboot/shim-review/docs/submitting.md

 should be used in shim, and also on how keys should be managed for security.
-See the 12th bullet in [Microsoft UEFI Signing Requirements](https://techcommunity.microsoft.com/t5/hardware-dev-center/updated-uefi-signing-requirements/ba-p/1062916) for tips on this, and also some suggested schems for key and certificate management.
+See the 12th bullet in [Microsoft UEFI Signing Requirements](https://techcommunity.microsoft.com/t5/hardware-dev-center/updated-uefi-signing-requirements/ba-p/1062916) for tips on this, and also some suggested schemes for key and certificate management.

 The recommendation of using HSMs is worth mentioning here in particular.
 To